-Lady Pats close inon conference title

-HENDERSONVILLE — The Surry Homeschool Lady Patriots’ championship banner at the Armfield Center has been a little lonely for the last couple of years.
-But maybe not too much longer.

-The last time Surry won the NCHEAC West title was three years ago, when Jessica Boyd and Sydney Bedsaul led the team to a state championship before moving on to college basketball.
-Now the Lady Patriots are back, and it’s a good idea to get out of their way.
+FHE ends Surry win streak

-Surry moved within one win of clinching a share of the 2017-18 title on Friday night, routing Asheville Home Educators 63-31.
-It was their third blowout victory of the week, after having dispatched Guilford twice on Tuesday.
-The Lady Patriots have won XX games in a row and now stand at 14-5 on the season.
+Surry moved within one win of clinching a share of the 2017-18 title last Friday night, routing Asheville Home Educators 63-31 at the Xcel Sportsplex in Hendersonville.
+It was their third blowout victory of the week and sixth win in a row.

 At 5-0 in league play, the Lady Patriots lead the Cabarrus Stallions by two full games in the loss column, with High Point and Asheville a game further back at 2-3.
 Surry has already beaten all three teams and has won all five of its conference games by at least 20 points, with the closest game being a 69-49 win at High Point on Dec.
 21. On Jan.
 30, the Lady Patriots will host Asheville at St. Paul School in Cana for a share of the title, and can win it outright by winning at Cabarrus three nights later.